liamzebedee/quickhack-tools/README.md

 `find . -name "*.sol" -exec mv  {} old \;` moves all files that match a pattern in a recursive fashion into `old/`

 `find . -name '*.js.map' -mtime -1 | grep -v node_modules | xargs rm` deletes all of the accidentally generated .js.map files from a TypeScript compile. (remember the quotes on the `-name` param, it will glob expand otherwise)

+`stat -f %A file.txt` - show octal permissions of file (good for SSH)